310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 Push the saw down, and pull it back as hard as possible… Woah!?

-Whew, I managed to cut it off… But it happened so fast that it surprised me.
+Whew, I managed to cut it off… But it happened so suddenly that it surprised me.

 Huh?
 The cut is slanted!? *Sigh,* this is so depressing…
 {% endbubble %}